pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

 #### <a id="http-ca-cred-example"></a> Example using http credentials with self-signed certificate

-To create an accelerator using a private Git repository with a self-signed certificate, first create a secret with the HTTP credentials and the certificate.
+To create an accelerator using a private Git repository with a self-signed certificate, create a secret with the HTTP credentials and the certificate.

 >**Note:** For better security, use an access token as the password.